macharianthiga/travella/README.md

 I created this project with the aim of taking it to production but have since been tied up by other projects and have been unable to continue working on it.
 Hopefully, I can get serious about it and proceed :-)

-p.s: the ux/ui at signup and login are not the best.
+p.s: the ux/ui at signup and login is not the best.